 Harriet Beecher Stowe (June 14, 1811 – July 1, 1896), American author and abolitionist, is best known for the anti-slavery novel Uncle Tom’s Cabin.
-She grew up in a large, progressive-thinking family full of ministers, authors, and educators who were well known in their time.
+She grew up in a large, socially progressive family of ministers, authors, reformers, and educators who were well known in their time.

 Among her siblings were the prominent minister Henry Ward Beecher, and educator Catharine Beecher.
 Harriet showed an early talent for writing and in her early twenties had a steadily paying profession, contributing articles to numerous publications.

 Her husband, Calvin Ellis Stowe was a biblical scholar and educator.
-The two were married in 1836, was a firm supporter of her talents.
-But was no help in the household, and not much of a provider.
-Struggling with divided loyalties, her assertion to her husband in this letter, “If I am to write, I must have a room to myself” neatly presages Virginia Woolf’s avowal that “a woman must have money and a room of her own if she is to write fiction.”
+The two were married in 1836.
+He was a firm supporter of her talents, but was no help in the household, and not much of a provider.
+Struggling with divided loyalties, her assertion to her husband in this letter, “If I am to write, I must have a room to myself” neatly presages Virginia Woolf’s declaration that “a woman must have money and a room of her own if she is to write fiction.”

 A working mother and writer desires to do more

-Stowe sold anything and everything (sketches, poems, religious tracts, etc.) she could to support her growing family after marrying a poor clergyman.
-Stowe was the ultimate working mother, obliged to supplement her husband’s meager income to support their large family.
+Harriet Beecher Stowe sold anything and everything (sketches, poems, religious tracts, etc.) she could to support her growing family, since her husband was a poor clergyman.
 Though she bore seven children and struggled in genteel poverty, she found a way to write for profit and purpose.
 Still, there were always conflicting feelings.
 In 1841 she wrote to her husband: